 Focuses on professional role development and contemporary issues in nursing, such as licensure and legal aspects of nursing practice, ethical issues in professional relationships, professional development through participation in professional organizations, and advocacy through political activism.
-Covers theories and concepts of leadership and management, as well as issues of quality and cost effectiveness of care, interdisciplinary collaboration, and emerging care delivery models.
+Theories and concepts of leadership and management, as well as issues of quality and cost effectiveness of care, interdisciplinary collaboration, and emerging care delivery models.

-CLIENT CARE: MANAGEMENT IN PRACTICE II
+CLIENT CARE: MANAGEMENT IN PRACTICE II 5CR

-Provides an opportunity to examine and evaluate current experience; determine clinical proficiencies; and, through the process of portfolio development, expand clinical expertise in the community.
+Provides an opportunity to examine and evaluate current experience; determine clinical proficiencies' and, through the process of portfolio development, expand clinical expertise in the community.

-Prerequisite(s): NURS 206, NURS 217, NURS 219 and NURS 230.
+Prerequisites: NURS 206, 217, 219, 230.